GPKnight/Final-Project-Columbia-Cybersecurity/Blue Team Report.md

   - **Operating System**: Linux
   - **Purpose**: The primary machine to attempt to compromise from the Kali machine.
   - **IP Address**: 192.168.1.110
-  -  **Open Ports**:  22 - OpenSSH 6.7pl Debian 5+deb8u4 (protocol 2.0) 80 - Apache httpd 2.4.10 111 - 2-4 (RPC #100000) 139 - netbios-ssn Samba smbd 3.X - 4.
+  -  **Open Ports**:  22 - OpenSSH 6.7pl Debian 5+deb8u4 (protocol 2.0) 80 - Apache httpd 2.4.10 ((Debian)) 111 - 2-4 (RPC #100000) 139 - netbios-ssn Samba smbd 3.X - 4.
 X (workgroup: WORKGROUP) 445 - netbios-ssn Samba smbd 3.X - 4.
 X (workgroup: WORKGROUP)

 - Name of VM 6 : Target 2
   - **Operating System**: Linux
   - **Purpose**: The machine which Kibana alerts would be tested on to confirm proper configuration.
   - **IP Address**: 192.168.1.115
-  -  **Open Ports**:  22 - OpenSSH 7.61pl Ubuntu 4 (Ubuntu Linux; protocol 2.0) 80 - Apache httpd 2.4.29
+  -  **Open Ports**:  22 - OpenSSH 7.61pl Ubuntu 4 (Ubuntu Linux; protocol 2.0) 80 - Apache httpd 2.4.10 ((Debian)) 111 - 2-4 (RPC #100000)

 ### Description of Targets
-_TODO: Answer the questions below._

-The target of this attack was: `Target 1` (TODO: IP Address).
+The target of these attacks were: `Target 1` 192.168.1.110.

 Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
+This target also ghas two vulnerable SAMBA ports, susceptible (based on SMB-VULN* scan) to DdOS (denial-of-service) attacks.

+'Target 2' 192.168.1.115.

+Target 2 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
 As such, the following alerts have been implemented:

 ### Monitoring the Targets